TomaszWaszczyk/historia.waszczyk.com/src/content/december-16.md

 draft: false
 ---

+### 2020

+CME Group will list an Ethereum (ETH) futures product next year, the firm said Wednesday.

+CME Group, which gate-crashed the crypto derivatives world with a bitcoin futures contract at the height of the 2017 cycle, said on Wednesday — as bitcoin topped $20,000 that it would launch futures tied to Ethereum.

+The product is coming to market February 8, subject to regulatory approval.
+It will be cash-settled and based on the firm's CME CF Ether-Dollar Reference Rate.
+According to CME's website, one contract will be equal to 50 ETH.

+"Building on the success of Bitcoin futures and options, CME Group will add Ether futures to the cryptocurrency risk-management solutions available to trade in February," the firm said.

 ### 2004

 O hołdzie pruskim każdy coś wie, bo o tę datę pytają w szkole, na lekcji historii.
 Poza tym namalował go Jan Matejko.
 O hołdzie ruskim mało kto z Polaków słyszał, choć Matejko też go namalował.
 Wiedzą za to dobrze Rosjanie.